storesafe/cordova-sqlite-storage/README.md

 - Forum renamed to: [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin)
 - New location: https://github.com/brodysoft/Cordova-SQLitePlugin
 - iOS version can now be built with either ARC or MRC.
+- Android version is now using one thread per db, regardless of the `dbType` option.

 ## Highlights